Getting started

 Full source: github.com/ThreeDotsLabs/watermill/_examples/basic/3-router/main.go

-1. function func(msg *message.Message) ([]*message.Message, error)
+1. a function func(msg *message.Message) ([]*message.Message, error)

 // ...